Issac567/PIC_Bootloader/B4J_BootloaderUploader/README.md

 > **Note:** This software communicates via **serial COM ports**.
 It requires a properly connected **DT-06 WIFI adapter** to the PIC target device.

+- make sure to change baud to 57600 by using web browser at 192.168.4.1 and use port 9000.
+- connect to WIFI in OS settings first, then use web browser.

 ## 🔌 DT-06 to Microchip Diagram
 ![Wiring diagram](./Help/WIFItoPIC.jpg)